-Australian doctors specialise in anaesthesia and pain medicine.
-Anaesthesia is not just sleep, and anaesthetists are highly trained.
-They have completed at least eight to ten years of post-graduate training on top of their time at medical school.
-They also have extensive continuing education requirements throughout their careers.
+Anaesthesia involves much more than just inducing sleep, and anaesthetists are highly trained professionals.
+Australian doctors who specialise in anaesthesia and pain medicine undergo at least eight to 10 years of post-graduate training in addition to their medical school education.
+They also engage in extensive continuing education throughout their careers.

 We supply the best anaesthesia care possible based on current evidence.
 This optimises your outcomes on your cancer journey.